Isola Maggiore and Restaurant l’Oso

 Last week we went to our favourite restaurant on the island Isola Maggiore on Lake Trasimeno: Ristorante l’Oso.
 The boat trip to get to the island, the island itself and the excellent food always make up for a day to remember when we have guests, especially on a sunny day.

 This time we decided not to take the usual ferry, but we wanted to try the taxi service on the lake run by Maurizio.
-With his little boat he goes up and down from the beach of Tuoro to the island.
-It costs 1 euro less then the usual ferry.
+With his little boat, he goes up and down from the beach of Tuoro to the island.
+It costs 1 euro less than the usual ferry.

 The telephone number of Maurizio is +393355619409, only Italian spoken.